Privacy-Enhanced Over-the-Air Federated Learning via Client-Driven Power Balancing: Conclusion

 \section{Conclusion}

-In this paper, we proposed the \texttt{CDPB} strategy for privacy-enhanced OTA-FL, enabling clients to independently adjust transmission power independently based on channel distribution, eliminating the need for constant CSI feedback.
-We introduced two approaches for unreliable clients: \texttt{CDPB-n} and \texttt{CDPB-i}, allowing them to manage poor channel conditions without continuous CSI sharing.
-Our results show that \texttt{CDPB-i} outperforms \texttt{CDPB-n} in terms of accuracy, privacy, and power efficiency, emphasizing the importance of client participation probability.
+In this paper, we proposed the \texttt{CDPB} strategy for privacy-enhanced OTA-FL, enabling clients to adjust transmission power independently based on channel distribution, eliminating the need for constant CSI feedback.
+We introduced two approaches for CwP: \texttt{CDPB-n}, where the CwP transmit full-power artificial Gaussian noise instead of transmitting their gradients, \texttt{CDPB-i}, where the CwP pause transmission entirely until the channel improves.
+We derived closed-form convergence and privacy bounds under both convex and non-convex objectives, and formulated a two-stage client-side optimization algorithm.
+Our results show that for the same convergence error, \texttt{CDPB-i} achieves a strictly tighter RDP guarantee than \texttt{CDPB-n}, while also delivering superior model accuracy and power efficiency by fully exploiting participation-based privacy amplification.
 However, \texttt{CDPB-n} is more suitable in environments with frequent channel changes due to its faster computation.
-We also introduced a mixed strategy, \texttt{CDPB-mixed}, where unreliable clients probabilistically decide whether to transmit noise or remain idle.
+We also introduced a mixed strategy, \texttt{CDPB-mixed}, where CwP probabilistically decide whether to transmit noise or remain idle.
 Experiments confirmed its potential to enhance learning and privacy in OTA-FL, with further exploration planned for future research. \appendices